 Miriam Pines, 2015.
 Crusader Diet: Arsur (Apollonia-Arsuf) as a Case Study in War and Peace (co-supervisor - L. Sapir-Hen).

-Nicolas Bennestein, under review.
+Nicolas Bennestein, 2016.
 The ‘Yeroucham Fort’: A Site of the Roman and Byzantine Periods in the Northern Negev Highlands.

-Mati Johananoff, in preparation.
+Mati Johananoff, under review.
 Hellenistic Bronze Coins from Side (Pamphylia) in the Southern Levant (co-supervisors - A. Fantalkin and D. T. Ariel [IAA]).